2030 Vision Plan

 The Studio

-Above the listening room will be the Artist Loft featuring three luxury hotel-style ensuites and a shared kitchen and lounge area.
-The Artist Loft will be utilized by artists performing in any Peace Center venue and will be particularly attractive to those participating in residences and week-long engagements.
+Above the listening room will be an Artist Dorm featuring three luxury hotel-style ensuites and a shared kitchen and lounge area.
+The Artist Dorm will be utilized by artists performing in any Peace Center venue and will be particularly attractive to those participating in residences and week-long engagements.

 Huguenot Mill + Ramsaur Studio